adamsilver/fdpb/registration.md

 We might be tempted to omit labels for particular forms in order to save space but this just about the worst thing we can do for users.

 Code wise, the way in which to *connect* an input to a label, is with the `id` and `for` attributes.
 They must be unique and they must match.
+Without this the label won't work for visually-impaired and motor-impaired users.

 We'll talk about words later, but ensuring that every field has a well written, readily accessible, always visible label is perhaps half the battle with simple forms like this one.